-The data screen on the control panel has a lot of useful information besides the operating frequency.
-You can use magnification software too.
-Figure 2 shows the data screen enlarged x 1.5.
+The data screen on the control panel (Figure 2) has a lot of useful information besides the operating frequency.

 All of the multi-meter readings—S-meter, power, ALC, COMP, and SWR—are shown on the data screen.
 The Icom graphical multi-meter is compared with the Ham Radio Deluxe and Kenwood ARCP meters in a separate article.

-Some buttons have a simulated indicator light—an area that turns light blue when the function is on.
-Figure 3 shows the Noise Blocker and Noise Reduction buttons.
+Some buttons have a simulated status light (Figure 3)—an area that turns light blue when the function is on.

 Figure 3.
-Noise Reduction is ON.
-(Buttons magnified x 3.)
+RS-BA1 status light shows Noise Reduction is ON.